WINE FROM THE MIDDLE RHINE - Burg Reichenstein Winery

 Conquest and destruction by Rudolph of Habsburg.
 Reichenstein Castle is placed under a ban on reconstruction.

-Historical Viticulture in Pictures
+The BURG's Historical Viticulture

 A vintage wine label for a 1981 Mittelrhein Riesling and Silvaner from Trechtingshäuser Schloß Reichenstein.